frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/erpnext_integration/event_streaming.md

 - **Update Type**: Create, Update or Delete
 - **Status**: Sync Status
 - **DocType**
-- **Event Producer**: The site URL from where the document was synced
+- **Event Producer**: The site URL from where the document was created
 - **Document Name**
 - **Remote Document Name**: If 'Use Same Name' is unchecked
 - **Use Same Name**